0035 - Linear Algebra Matrix

 <[NUMi] x [TYi]>, ; input vector

-%dx.types.MatrixRef * ; matrix A
+%dx.types.MatrixRef ; matrix A

 )

-This operation implements a row-vector multiplication against a B
+This operation implements a row-vector multiplication against a B matrix of

 Validation will enforce that:

-- The input vector is an
+- The input vector length matches the

-element vector - The matrix A is a
+Mmatrix dimension - The matrix A is a

-declare <[NUMo] x [TYo]> @dx.op.matvecmuladd.v[NUMo][TYo].v[NUMi][TYi](
+declare <[NUMo] x [TYo]> @dx.op.matvecmuladd.v[NUMo][TYo].v[NUMi][TYi].v[NUMo][TYb](

 <[NUMi] x [TYi]>, ; input vector

-%dx.types.MatrixRef *, ; matrix A
+%dx.types.MatrixRef, ; matrix A

-<[NUMo] x [TYo]> ; bias vector
+<[NUMo] x [TYb]> ; bias vector

 )

-This operation implements a row-vector multiplication against a B
+This operation implements a row-vector multiplication against a B matrix of

-a bias vector added to the result.
+Thread scope with a bias vector added to the result.

 declare void @dx.op.matrixAccumulateToDescriptor(